urbit/developers.urbit.org/content/guides/additional/workbook/water-towers.md

 ### Solution #1

-_Solution by ~dannul-bortux.
+_By ~dannul-bortux.
 A model for literate programming._

 ```
 ::